voucherifyio/voucherify-nodejs-sdk/README.md

 ##### 5. With order amount

-Redeeming a gift voucher requires to pass an amount that you wish to withdraw from the voucher.
+Redeeming a gift voucher requires passing order amount.
 The same applies to vouchers with validation rules on order's total amount.
 Order amount have to be expressed in cents, as an integer.
-For example $22.50 should be provided as 2250:
+For example $22.50 should be provided as 2250.
+Gift voucher balance will be used to cover the order amount entirely or partially.

 ```javascript
 voucherify.redeem({